 This multi-media exhibit enhances visitors Top of the Rock experience by providing entertaining information about the building’s rich history, its iconic art deco architecture designed by famed architect Raymond Hood, the construction of the building, and more.
 Visitors can watch informative videos on plasma screens and observe the original basswood model of 30 Rockefeller Plaza.

-Walk along the interactive beam walk, a motion technology simulated exhibit that allows visitors to see what it was like to walk across one of the building beams during the buildling’s construction.
+Walk along the interactive beam walk, a motion technology simulated exhibit that allows visitors to see what it was like to walk across one of the building beams during the building’s construction.

 The Sky Shuttle Elevator Ride and Light Show

 Among the world’s fastest elevators, the Sky Shuttle travels 700 feet in less than a minute.
-While inside, keep your eyes to the sky for an entertaining light show.
+While inside, keep your eyes to the sky for an entertaining light show (a kid favorite!).

 The second Swarovski crystal installation at the Top of the Rock is the Radiance Wall, a large, colorful crystal geode wall located on the 67th observation floor.